 - I-129F, Petition for Alien Fiance(e): This needs to be completed for the Beneficiary.
 Also, list any children of the Beneficiary if you are intending a K-2 Visa for them.

 - G-1145, E-Notification of Application/Petition Acceptance-(optional)- This form is for the Petitioner or applicant in order to receive an electronic notification (email) that USCIS has received the application.
 Thus, this is a good thing to do as it gives you your USCIS number.

 Always get your forms from the I-129F USCIS site so that you know that they are the most current.
-Therefore, click here for the USCIS webpage for the I-129F, Petition for Alien Fiance.
+Therefore, see the USCIS webpage for the I-129F, Petition for Alien Fiance.
 This web page contains the forms, instructions, and checklist.

 The forms are downloaded using the links above, printed out on a computer printer and filled in.
 Fill them out with a pen in black ink if your hand writing is neat and legible.
 On the contrary, if your handwriting is not neat or legible, fill them out electronically using PDF writing type software.

-In addition, click here for USCIS’ Tips for filing forms with USCIS.
+In addition, see USCIS’ Tips for filing forms with USCIS.

 Follow the instructions for each of the forms in the K-1 Fiance(e) Visa USCIS Phase:

 Always check the USCIS site and get your instructions from there so that you know that they are the most current.
-Therefore, click here for the USCIS webpage for the I-129F, Petition for Alien Fiance.
+Therefore, see the USCIS webpage for the I-129F, Petition for Alien Fiance.
 This web page contains the forms, instructions, and checklist.

 If this process seems too difficult for you, we recommend that you use a visa/immigration consultant.
 For this purpose, we recommend using Rapid Visa.